 - 2 ¼ cups flour unbleached , but all-purpose is fine

-Ingredient note: Most light oils are fine for these cookies.
-Light or classic olive oil (NOT extra virgin), avocado oil, vegetable, canola, or safflower.
 Sea salt is an equal substitute for the Kosher, if using iodized table salt you will use less (closer to ¼ tsp).

 Method

-- Start by preheating your oven to 350 degrees and lining baking sheet with parchment paper or a silicone liner for easy clean up.
+- Start by preheating your oven to 350 degrees F and lining baking sheet with parchment paper or a silicone liner for easy clean up.
 You can bake right on an ungreased cookie sheet if you prefer.

 - Next whisk together the egg, sugar and oil.
+You can use a stand mixer to mix the wet ingredients until creamy or simply whisk by hand.

 - Then mix in the molasses, spices, salt and baking soda.
 Of course we need lots of spices, to team up with the molasses and bring an authentic old fashioned flavor to the cookies.